Supporters Like You

 After his service in World War II, Mr. King returned to Virginia to begin life with his wife, Mary, whom he had married in 1944 before being shipped overseas to serve in the European Theater.
 He began work as a supervisor for a furniture-making company and became the father of four children in four years.
 His life seemed to be going in the right direction, yet he was haunted day and night by an extremely important promise he had made several years before but had failed to keep.
 When he was wounded in 1944 and lay dying for two days on the battlefield, he had promised God if He let him live, he would spend the rest of his life serving Him and helping his fellow man.
 To keep that promise, he enrolled in a seminary institution in 1954 and became an ordained minister in 1958.

-For thirty-some years, Mr. King was a member of a combat support group for veterans at McGuire Veterans Hospital in Richmond, Virginia and eagerly looked forward to meeting with his “Band of Brothers” at every scheduled opportunity.
-He provided wisdom, encouragement and support and all of them displayed genuine love, respect and appreciation for each other.
-Mr. King always considered his association and comradery with this group of combat veterans to be the greatest honor of his lifetime.
+For thirty-some years, Mr. King was a member of a combat support group for veterans at McGuire Veterans Hospital in Richmond, Virginia, and eagerly looked forward to meeting with his “Band of Brothers” at every scheduled opportunity.
+He provided wisdom, encouragement, and support, and all of them displayed genuine love, respect, and appreciation for each other.
+Mr. King always considered his association and camaraderie with this group of combat veterans to be the greatest honor of his lifetime.

 John and Melinda Baum

-Support the USO — is an unwavering conviction John and Melinda have had for years.
+Supporting the USO is an unwavering conviction John and Melinda have had for years.
 As members of the Vanguard Circle in the Leadership Council, they were invited to be part of a special group that witnessed USO military operations in Germany.
-They could easily see that their annual contribution to the USO, was an easy decision.
+They could easily see that their annual contribution to the USO was an easy decision.
 To them, there is no doubt that the USO is a vital part of our military.

 Click here to learn more about being part of the Leadership Council.